SivanT74/webatore-Acrowd/README.md

 ## Specification

-You are to build an ecommerce platform based on the provided design.
+You are to build an e-commerce platform based on the provided design.
 The store must fetch data from the provided WooCommerce instance.
 The following functions are required:

 - Load and display products
     - Categorize products with a router and allow for nested categories, eg. `/shop/women/hoodies`